 It’s being able as a coach to pick and choose and to be straightforward and have integrity with my client as to what I’m doing.

-“In this case, it sounds like you want coaching.”
+“In this case, it sounds like you want to coach.”

-“In this case, it seems like there’s an information gap and I think I can at least propose several options to you.”
+“In this case, it seems like there’s an information gap and I think I can at least propose several options for you.”